MusicalNinjaDad/pytest-ipynb2/docs/parser.md

-# Parser (internal)
+# _parser

-The parser will likely be deprecated and merged into the plug-in classes in the future
+> **Warning**: The parser is currently an internal concern and changes will not necessarily be reflected in semver.

 ::: pytest_ipynb2._parser